Top of the pageCheck Your Symptoms

 If you aren't pregnant, other causes of missed or irregular periods include:

 - Excessive weight loss or gain.
-Although low body weight is a common cause of missed or irregular periods, obesity also can cause menstrual problems.
+Low body weight is a common cause of missed or irregular periods.
+Obesity also can cause menstrual problems.

 - Increased exercise.
 Missed periods are common in endurance athletes.

 - Chronic diseases, such as diabetes or irritable bowel syndrome.

 - Medicines such as birth control methods.
 These may cause lighter, less frequent, more frequent, or skipped periods or no periods at all.